 Important things to consider

 - There are limits on how much you can contribute.
 If you exceed super contribution caps, additional tax and penalties may apply.
-Read more about what contribution caps apply and changes that will come into effect from 1 July 2021.
+Read more about super contribution caps.

 - The value of your investment in super can go up and down.
 Before making extra contributions, make sure you understand and are comfortable with any potential risk you might be taking on.